 You will have the best results if you make it on cool dry days with low humidity.
 However, my mother and I have had many rainy days that just called for a batch of fudge and when it doesn’t set up firm enough, we call it Spoon Fudge and we enjoy it just the same.

-- A candy thermometer - make sure you have a good quality candy thermometer to give you an accurate temperature reading.
+• A candy thermometer – Make sure you have a good quality one to give you an accurate temperature reading.

 Step 1 – Line an 8-inch square pan with parchment paper.
 (Give the pan a little spray of oil before setting it on the parchment to make it stick to the pan and not move around on you.)